Reservations

 Original Weirs Beach Train Station (1859-1879)

 When this webpage describes the “Original” Weirs Beach train station, we are referring to the original train station in its current location.
 The first train station in Weirs Beach was located just south of the railroad bridge that carries US Route 3 over the railroad tracks.
 According to Edgar H. Wilcomb in his 1923 booklet “Rambles About the Weirs”, “it was necessary to flag the few passing trains in order to be taken aboard, and passage money had to be paid to the conductor after being taken aboard, for there was no ticket office and no telegraph facilities connected with the first station.
 Likewise there was no freight station or express office…”.
-The first station existed for perhaps 10 years or so, until it was relocated to its current location as shown in the 1859 engraving below.
+This first station was in existence for less than 10 years.
+By 1859, the “Original” station had been built at the location where the station still is today.

 The following engraving, drawn by artist, historian and travel writer John Badger Bachelder, was first printed in the 1874, second edition of “Bachelder’s Illustrated Tourist’s Guide of The United States – Popular Resorts and How to Reach Them”.
 Bachelder’s color sketch of the scene is available on the New Hampshire Historical Society website here.